Products and Ideas // Campaigns and Concepts

 We exhibited at the HAPTICA® live for the fifth time this year and the show was very good as always.
 The price/performance ratio is what convinces us as well as the concept of the show and we welcome the fact that both distributors and industry customers are allowed to attend.
 We had plenty to do all day and have held good discussions.

-// Approx. 190 exhibitors will present the entire spectrum of haptic advertising.
+// Exhibitors from all product areas will present the entire spectrum of haptic advertising.

 BEST PRACTICE EXHIBITION